bitterjug/devjournal-crypto/devjournal.markdown

 ## 2014-03-07 11:54 Friday

-- [ ] Make name fields optional in activities and budgetlines
+- [x] Make name fields optional in activities and budgetlines
-- [ ] We currently don't enforce, e.g. the 256 max character length on name fields, etc.
+- [-] We currently don't enforce, e.g. the 256 max character length on name fields, etc.

 ## 2014-03-10 09:41 Monday

-- [ ] Leave commas in while editing amount fields
+- [-] Leave commas in while editing amount fields

 - [ ] Better "information design" for amount totals -- marko doesn't like the bigger fonts and right justified totals

 - [ ] Discussion about how we tackle Delete

-- [ ] Overview page should start with Goal and Outcome expanded, showing outputs, probabl???
+- [x] Overview page should start with Goal and Outcome expanded, showing outputs, probabl???
-  - [ ] Open the dashboard with top two levels expanded (show outputs)
+  - [x] Open the dashboard with top two levels expanded (show outputs)

-- [ ] Discuss how we tackle oob updates (someone added something to the tree I have to refresh the page)
+- [-] Discuss how we tackle oob updates (someone added something to the tree I have to refresh the page)

-- [ ] Results don't have indicators and shit, remove edit button
+- [-] Results don't have indicators and shit, remove edit button

 - [x] Talk to Luke Everett about linking to sharepoint documents

-- [ ] v4c login css (From ruforum) needs reworking
+- [-] v4c login css (From ruforum) needs reworking

-- [ ] Conditional loading, to reduce page size
+- [-] Conditional loading, to reduce page size

-- [ ] Design the feedback process for, e.g. server errors
+- [-] Design the feedback process for, e.g. server errors

 - [ ] Print stylesheets?

 ## 2014-03-12 15:31 Wednesday

-- [ ] Can't enter empty amount field for TA.
+- [-] Can't enter empty amount field for TA.
 If I clear the field I get `.00` !!

 ## 2014-03-14 10:35 Friday